YozoraXCII/Docs-Test/docs/config/libraries.md

       - file: config/Overlays.yml
 ```

-#### Special Overlay Path Calls
+### Special Overlay Path Calls

-???+ warning "Remove Overlays"
+#### Remove Overlays

-    **This will remove all overlays from your library**
+This will remove all overlays from your library, but will not delete the overlaid images from your system, resulting in [image bloat](../pmm/essentials/scripts/image-cleanup.md).

 You can remove overlays from a library by adding `remove_overlays: true` to `overlay_path`.
 This will remove all overlays when run and not generate new ones.

+???+ warning "Proceed with Caution"

     ```yaml
     libraries:
       TV Shows: